Why is Regent Street also known as “The Mile of Style”?

 Far from crumbling into obscurity in the 21st century, this historic institution stands proudly on the east side of the street with giant red flags and a ceremony every morning with Hamley the bear where one lucky child gets to ring the opening bell of the store.

 How many people visit Regent Street each year?

 One of the busiest shopping streets in London, attracting more than 7.5 million visitors every year.
 From tourists indulging in a holiday shopping spree to business meetings in one of the street’s fine eating establishments or locals heading to their favourite flagship, it’s a hot bed of stylish activity.
 Over 20,000 people work along the 1.3km stretch alone.
 Its 1.5 million square feet of retail space make sure there’s always a reason for the millions of shoppers to keep coming back.

 What are the “Summer Streets” events all about?

-Every summer, Regent Street closes to traffic on four select Sundays and gets into the festival spirit.
+Every summer, the street closes to traffic on four select Sundays and gets into the festival spirit.
 Between the Oxford Circus and Piccadilly stretch of the street, visitors can enjoy a rare opportunity to roam about the street freely, or even have a picnic right in the middle of it, while the stores put on special offers and activities.
 The Summer Streets event has been running since 2013 and in the past has seen yoga lessons, a tennis court, a giant ball pit, live music and even a bee hive takeover the space usually occupied by queueing traffic.
-Regent Street’s many food outlets also serve up delicious dishes on the day from their pop-up food trucks.
+The many food outlets also serve up delicious dishes on the day from their pop-up food trucks.
 It’s one of the city’s most hotly anticipated shopping events!